AtScaleInc/sml-models/README.md

-# Semantic Modeling Tutorial for Retail
+# About this Repository
-A semantic layer platform delivers business value by acting as an intermediary between complex data sources and end-user queries.
-It simplifies the access to data through a unified, business-friendly interface, allowing users with varying levels of technical expertise to understand and analyze data without needing to know complex query languages or database structures.
+AtScale's semantic layer platform simplifies the access to data through a unified, business-friendly interface, allowing users with varying levels of technical expertise to understand and analyze data without needing to know complex query languages or database structures.
 This accessibility leads to better, faster decision-making across all levels of an organization.
 Moreover, by standardizing definitions and metrics, a semantic layer ensures consistency and accuracy in reporting and analytics, reducing errors and misinterpretations.

-This repository contains sample semantic models using the **S**emantic **M**odeling **L**anguage (SML).
-These sample SML models include the following:
+This repository contains a variety of semantic models encoded in the **S**emantic **M**odeling **L**anguage (SML).

+## Model Library

+### Tutorial Models
+1. [Internet Sales](models/tutorials/internet-sales) - a simple, single fact model derived from the ficticious AdventureWorks retail dataset
+2. World Wide Importers - a more complex, multi-fact model that represents a fictional wholesale and distribution company
+3. TPC-DS - a complex, multi-fact model that encodes the [TPC-DS](https://www.tpc.org/tpcds/) benchmark model in SML

+## Getting Started

+### How to Download and Install AtScale
+### How to Register this Repository in AtScale Design Center
+### How to Add a Data Warehouse Connection in AtScale Design Center
+### How to Deploy a Model
+### How to Query a Model

-## Internet Sales
+## Resources
-The Internet Sales dataset is adapted from the Microsoft AdventureWorks tutorial database which simulates a manufacturing company that sells bicycles and bicycle accessories, including product inventory, sales orders, employee information, and customer data.
-It serves as a comprehensive example for demonstrating data warehousing, star schemas, reporting, data integration, and analytics practices.